 In Arkansas, court orders which include provisions for child support and/or medical support for a child are not automatically forwarded to OCSE for enforcement.
 To establish or enforce a court order, custodial parties may apply for services from OCSE.
-Or customers may be referred for services because they are required to cooperate with OCSE as a condition of receiving services, such as Supplemental Nutritional Assistance Program (SNAP), Transitional Employment Assistance (TEA), or Medicaid for themselves and their child.
+Or customers may be referred for services because they are required to cooperate with OCSE as a condition of receiving services, such as Medicaid for themselves and their child, Supplemental Nutritional Assistance Program (SNAP), or Transitional Employment Assistance (TEA).

 Who Do We Work For?

 It is a common assumption that OCSE represents the custodial party and is working in his or her behalf.
 OCSE does not represent the custodial party or the noncustodial parent.
 Our goal is to establish and enforce court orders so that children get the financial and medical support they need.
 We will take the action necessary to accomplish those goals.